 Updated Food Recall Warning - Fresh Attitude brand Baby Spinach recalled due to Salmonella

 OTTAWA, ON, Nov.
-27, 2020 /CNW/ - The food recall warning issued on November 26, 2020 has been updated to include additional distribution information.
+28, 2020 /CNW/ - The food recall warning issued on November 27, 2020 has been updated to include additional precision on distribution information.
 This additional information was identified during the Canadian Food Inspection Agency's (CFIA) food safety investigation.

 Vegpro International is recalling Fresh Attitude brand Baby Spinach from the marketplace due to possible Salmonella contamination.
 Consumers should not consume the recalled products described below.